neu-spiral/FrankWolfe/README.md

  Distributed Frank-Wolfe via Spark
 ===========================

-It is the implementation of the distributed Frank-Wolfe algorithm, described in "Distributing Frank-Wolfe via Map-Reduce", A.Moharrer, S.Ioannidis, ICDM, 2017.
+This repository contains the implementation of the distributed Frank-Wolfe algorithm, described in "Distributing Frank-Wolfe via Map-Reduce", A.Moharrer, S.Ioannidis, Knowledge and Information Systems (KAIS), 2018. https://doi.org/10.1007/s10115-018-1294-7

 Usage
 -----